PeterKementzey/example-lean4-pkg-using-Graph/README.md

 ## Building

 To get the dependency and build the library run `./build.sh`.
 You may want to change which version of the library you want to use on line 5 of `build.sh` by changing the commit hash to the desired version.
+If you change the commit hash to a newer version make sure to run `./cleanmore.sh` before building again.

 ## Running